There are some parts of your life you don’t want the world to see.

 2. Buy Bitcoin Anonymously in the UK

-If you want to buy bitcoin with no ID verification in the UK, then the only viable way of protecting your anonymity is to do it in-person (with cash).
+If you want to buy bitcoin with no ID verification in the UK, then a viable way of protecting your anonymity is to do it in-person (with cash).
 Another option is to exchange a gift card (that you’ve bought in a shop with cash) for bitcoin.

 It was previously possible to buy bitcoin anonymously at a ‘Bitcoin ATM’.
-Unfortunately, UK regulation introduced in April 2018 now requires you to scan your ID before you can obtain any bitcoin.
+Unfortunately, UK regulation introduced in April 2018 now requires you to scan your ID before you can buy any bitcoin from these machines.

-There might be more, but below are the three best options I found.
+There might be more, but below are the best options I know about.

-If you intend to remain anonymous on LocalBitcoins, setup a new account with a fresh email account (e.g., something like ProtonMail).
-Don’t use an existing account (otherwise, you’ll link the purchase with your real identity).
+If you intend to remain anonymous on Paxful, create a new account with a fresh email account (e.g., something like ProtonMail).
+Don’t use an existing account – if you do, you’ll link the purchase with your real identity.

 Then you’ll need to find a (reputable) seller who is willing to sell in-person (for cash).
-If you need to contact them via phone, get yourself a burner phone (which isn’t connected to you) and an encrypted messaging app like Signal.
+If you need to contact them via phone, use a different phone number (which isn’t connected to you) and an encrypted messaging app like Signal.